top of page

 What can I do next?

 You don’t need to decide whether or not you should have myofascial release.
-Your first meeting will be a full consultation – including massage – where we’ll assess you and come up with the best course of treatment.
+Your first meeting with Movement Matters will be a full consultation – including massage – where we’ll assess you and come up with the best course of treatment for your specific needs and goals.

 bottom of page